signosis/woo-product-table/readme.md

 ```

-Now we need to add a input field for get the custom shortcode from user. here we have used ```wpto_column_setting_form_ . $keyword``` action to add the input field inside column area in column tab.
+Now we need to add a input field for the custom shortcode from user. here we have used ```wpto_column_setting_form_ . $keyword``` action to add the input field inside column area in column tab.
 ```php
 <?php
 function input_for_new_shortcode($_device_name, $column_settings){